|

 a pinch on the floor and watch your cat take a few minutes of pure feline pleasure.

-Bailey, the Quality Control Cat, really goes wild if we put catnip in a paper bag for him.
+Bailey, the Quality Control Cat, really went wild when we put catnip in a paper bag for him.

 Remember, it only takes a little bit of catnip to get your kitty purring, rolling,